Phase retrieval of bandlimited functions for the wavelet transform: Preliminaries

-By the definition of the wavelet transform (cf. Definition~\ref{defn:wavelettransform}) and by Example~\ref{ex:dilationapproidentity}, if we fix $\psi\in L^1(\R)$ such that $\widehat{\psi}(0)=1$, then by Theorem~\ref{thm:unquenessresultrealfirst} any real-valued $f\in{\rm PW}_\Omega$ can be uniquely recovered (up to a global sign factor) from the magnitude of its wavelet transform $\{|f*\psi_a^\#|\}_{a\in\mathbb{R}_+}$.
+Let us fix $\psi \in L^1(\R)$ such that $\widehat \psi(0) = 1$.
+It follows from the definition of the wavelet transform (cf.~Definition \ref{defn:wavelettransform}) together with the considerations in Example \ref{ex:dilationapproidentity} and Theorem \ref{thm:unquenessresultrealfirst} that any real-valued $f\in{\rm PW}_\Omega$ can be uniquely recovered (up to a global sign factor) from the magnitude of its wavelet transform $\{|f*\psi_a^\#|\}_{a\in\mathbb{R}_+}$.
 Unfortunately, we cannot apply Theorem~\ref{thm:unquenessresultrealfirst} when $\psi$ is a classical wavelet since wavelets are always assumed to have zero mean.
-It is therefore natural to ask if it possible to recover the same uniqueness result when $\widehat{\psi}(0)=0$.
+It is therefore natural to ask if it is possible to recover the same uniqueness result when $\widehat{\psi}(0)=0$.
 The next section is devoted to answering this question.